Bachelor of Civil Engineering (Honours)

 Deakin’s Bachelor of Civil Engineering (Honours) is accredited by Engineers Australia, which gives the degree international recognition, allowing graduates to practise as professional engineers in many countries around the world.

-Graduates can expect to gain employment in a wide range of organisations such as construction companies, water authorities, government bodies, public works departments and as consulting engineers.
+Graduates can expect to gain employment in a wide range of organisations such as construction companies, councils, water authorities, government bodies, public works departments and as consulting engineers.

-In order to satisfy course accreditation requirements, as specified and administered by Engineers Australia, all off-campus enrolled students are required to participate in on-campus learning activities equivalent to a minimum duration of one full academic week for every trimester of effective full time study in order to ensure that graduates possess and have demonstrated the minimum necessary knowledge and skill base, engineering application abilities, and professional skills, values and attitudes at successful completion of the course to be sufficiently prepared to enter professional engineering practice.
+In order to satisfy course accreditation requirements, as specified and administered by Engineers Australia, all Cloud (online) enrolled students are required to participate in Campus learning activities equivalent to a minimum duration of one full academic week for every trimester of effective full time study in order to ensure that graduates possess and have demonstrated the minimum necessary knowledge and skill base, engineering application abilities, and professional skills, values and attitudes at successful completion of the course to be sufficiently prepared to enter professional engineering practice.

-Off-campus enrolled students are required to attend on-campus conducted activities for all units in the course (with the exception of units SEE010 and SEP490) during the corresponding Engineering Practice Week in a trimester.
-Engineering Practice Week is conducted in week 9 of each trimester.
-Attendance at on-campus activities is compulsory and failure to attend will result in a fail grade being awarded for the respective affected unit(s) for that particular trimester.
+Cloud (online) enrolled students may be required to attend campus mode conducted activities during the corresponding intensive week in a trimester.
+Attendance at campus mode activities is linked to assessment requirements within the Engineering programmes, failure to attend will result in not meeting the hurdle requirement of the respective assessment.
+Thus, a fail grade shall be awarded for the respective affected unit(s) for that particular trimester.

+Students must have access to a suitable computer and a network connection.
 Information about the hardware and software requirements may be obtained from the School of Engineering, telephone 03 9244 6699.

 Before students will be deemed eligible to graduate they must obtain an aggregate of at least 12 weeks of suitable practical experience during their program.
 Work experience would normally be gained during the vacation periods.
 Further details are contained in the unit description for SEP490 Engineering Work Experience.

 Fees and charges